ExploringLies/lies-have-short-legs/docs/index.md

 <!-- <a data-fancybox="gallery" href="images/label_counts_overall.png"><img src="images/label_counts_overall.png"></a> -->
 **TODO:**
 People are not equal when we consider the number of statements recorded and assessed by politifact.
 Two president appear at the top of the list: Donald Trump with **639** statements and Barac Obama with **619** satements.
-3rd place comes to Hillary Clinton, who was First Lady of USA and senator.
+3rd place comes to Hillary Clinton, who was First Lady of U.S. and senator.
 In the top 10 we have people having more than **100** statements.
 This number decreases drastically for the remaining **300** other people.

 ## The evolution of lies during time?